glennsantos/Book-Notes/Nonviolent Communication.md

 We may wish to reflect back by paraphrasing what we have understood.
 > Paraphrasing tends to save, rather than waste, time.

-## Sustaining Empathy
+## 💞 Sustaining Empathy

 Our ability to offer empathy can:
-+ allow us to stay vulnerable,
++ Allow us to stay vulnerable
-+ defuse potential violence,
++ Defuse potential violence
-+ hear the word no without taking it as a rejection,
++ Hear the words without taking it as a rejection
-+ revive a lifeless conversation, and even
++ Revive a lifeless conversation
-+ hear the feelings and needs expressed through silence.
++ Hear the feelings and needs expressed through silence

 We need empathy to give empathy.
 To receive empathy:
-* Listen to what’s going on in ourselves with the same quality of presence and attention that we offer to others
+* Listen to what’s going on in ourselves with the same quality of presence and attention that we offer to others.
 * Stop, breathe, give ourselves empathy.
 * Scream nonviolently.
 * Physically remove ourselves from the situation.